formats back

 By Rachel Segal

-With more focus on the environment, especially following extreme weather events such as historic snowstorms in Texas or unprecedented tropical storms in California, not to mention the UN’s cautionary warnings about global warming, the battle between fossil fuels (oil, natural gas and coal) and renewable energy (specifically solar and wind energy for this article) is increasingly relevant.
+With more focus on the environment, especially following extreme weather events such as historic snowstorms in Texas or unprecedented tropical storms in California and hurricanes in Florida, not to mention the UN’s cautionary warnings about global warming, the battle between fossil fuels (oil, natural gas and coal) and renewable energy (specifically solar and wind energy for this article) is increasingly relevant.
 Should the global economy continue depending on fossil fuels or should renewable energy replace them?

 Here are three arguments in support of fossil fuels and three in support of renewable energy.